WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 ## Feature requests: What is did:web lacking

-The following chapter is pointing out the features that are missing in the did:web method.
+The following section points out the features that are missing in the `did:web` method.

 ### Cryptographic ownership binding

-To proof the ownership of a DID, the owner performs a signature with the private key that is linked to the DID.
+To prove the ownership of a DID, the owner performs a signature with the private key that is linked to the DID.
 The verifier can verify the signature with the public key that is published in the DID document.
-In cases like `did:key` or `did:jwk` the public key is bounded to the ID of the DID, same goes for `did:ethr` where the verifier is able to validate the ledger.
-But `did:web` is missing the binding between the ID of the DID and the public keys to proof ownership.
+In cases such as `did:key` or `did:jwk`, the public key is bound to the ID of the DID.
+The same goes for `did:ethr`, where the verifier is able to validate the ledger.
+But `did:web` is missing the binding between the ID of the DID and the public keys to prove ownership.
 Here the owner or the controller of the DID document is the one who has access to either the web server where the DID document is hosted or to the DNS servers to point to another web server.
 The owner of these resources is able to publish a new DID document and therefore to change the public keys.
-The attacker is not able to get access to the old used private key of the DID, but can hijack the identity to sign new credentials or authenticate with this ID to other services.
+An attacker could not get access to the old used private key of the DID, but can hijack the identity to sign new credentials or authenticate to other services with this ID.

-On the other hand this missing binding allows the owner to rotate the keys in case he lost access to the current private key, like the typical "passwort forget" functionality.
-The risk of locking out by the private key is a feature other DID methods like `did:key` or `did:jwk` are missing.
+On the other hand. this missing binding allows the owner to rotate the keys in case he lost access to the current private key, similar to the typical "password forget" functionality.
+Resolving the issue of being locked out by the private key is a feature other DID methods such as `did:key` or `did:jwk` are missing.
 But as mentioned the ownership to the DNS and web servers is a risk that has to be considered.

 ### Unique identifiers for the objects

 Each element inside the DID document has to have a unique identifier, because it needs to be referenced.
 In case a credential is signed by a key, the DID document including the public key can also include multiple public keys.
-A X509 certificate does not need a specific identifier of the public key, because the certificate only includes one public key, so the identifier of the certificate and the public key is the same.
+A X.509 certificate does not need a specific identifier for the public key, because the certificate only includes one public key, so the identifier of the certificate and the public key is the same.
 It is also not a good way to loop over all the public keys in the DID document to check if the signature is valid with one of